 When purchasing, make sure that the pigment is manufactured as fine particles - not large particles which are then crushed, as breaking the crystals will change the glow properties.

 2. Clear Vinyl Tubing - I used 1/4" OD but other sizes will work too. (hardware or home improvement stores).
+It must be tested beforehand for UV protection agents as I encountered tubing which contains such.
+(This cab be done easily by placing some of the GITD powder inside the tubing and exposing it to light)

 3. Clear, LOW-ODOR Silicone sealant.
 Low-odor type is not very (or at all) acidic.
 Normally, as the silicone sealant cures, it releases acetic acid which might react with the pigment (again hardware/home improvement stores).
 I used the "Kitchen/bath" sealant as it is less likely to contain UV block agent but this is speculation on my part - I need to do some tests to confirm if such agent is present.